-The process of selecting a scale is based on the derivative of the polarity with respect to scale.
-First, we compute the polarity at every pixel in the image for $\sigma_k = k/2, k =$ 0, 1, ..., 7, thus producing a "stack" of polarity images across scale.
-Then, for each k, the polarity image computed at scale $\sigma_k$ is convolved with a Gaussian with standard deviation $2\sigma_k$ to yield a smoothed polarity image $\tilde{p}{\sigma_k}$ .
-For each pixel, we select the scale as the first value of $\sigma_k$ for which the difference between successive values of polarity $(\tilde{p}{\sigma_k} - \tilde{p}{\sigma{k-1}})$ is less than 2%.
+0, 1, ..., 7, thus producing a "stack" of polarity images across scale.
+Then, for each k, the polarity image computed at scale σ_k is convolved with a Gaussian with standard deviation $2\sigma_k$.
+We will refer to the smoothed polarity images as \tilde{p}{σ_k} .
+We select the scale as the first value of σ_k for which the difference between successive values of polarity $(\tilde{p}{\sigma_k} - \tilde{p}{\sigma{k-1}})$ is less than 2%.
 In this manner, we are performing a soft version of local spatial frequency estimation, since the smoothed polarity tends to stabilize once the scale window encompasses one approximate period.
-Since we stop at $\sigma_k = 3.5$ , the largest period we can detect is approximately 10 pixels.
+Since we stop at $\sigma_k = 3.5$, the largest period we can detect is approximately 10 pixels.
 Note that when the period is undefined, as is the case in uniform regions, the selected scale is not meaningful and is set to zero.
-We declare a pixel to be uniform if its mean contrast across scale is less than 0.1.
+Quantitatively, we declare a pixel to be uniform if its mean contrast across scale is less than 0.1.

-Another method of scale selection that has been proposed [8] is based on localizing extrema across scale of an invariant of $M{\sigma}$ , such as the trace or determinant.
+Another method of scale selection that has been proposed [10] is based on localizing extrema across scale of an invariant of M{σ} , such as the trace or determinant.
 In this algorithm, which is applied to the problem of estimating the slant and tilt of surfaces with tangential texture, it is necessary to perform natural smoothing at a scale tied to the artificial scale.
 We found that this extra smoothing compromised the spatial localization ability of our scale selection method.